Davis-Ty/PerfectNumbers/README.md

 # PerfectNumbers_No_GUI_Davis-T

--The program finds all perfect numbers up to (n).
+- The program finds all perfect numbers up to (n).
 The user input is (n).
-The user can not break the program by inputting  letters or numbers less than 6.
+- The user can not break the program by inputting  letters or numbers less than 6.
 - The program sum the output of of perfect numbers using the Reduce() function.
 - The program finds the prefect number by using the filter() function.
 - The program add one to each element in the list by using the map() function.